 Customer/Vendor Records (such as telephone number, physical characteristics, or descriptions; for sole proprietors, this may also include a social security number or tax id number and other information to process payments);

 Personal Characteristics or Traits (such as demographic data);

-Commercial Information (such as products or services purchased or considered);
+Commercial Information (such as services provided, products or services purchased or considered);

 Internet Usage Information (such as browsing history, search history, or interactions with our Site or services regarding what pages from the Site are accessed and when);